 Where to start: Startup Sales Strategy 101

-For many of our customers and partners, growing their startup into their full potential requires them to move up-market.
+During challenging economic times, there can be real opportunities for startups, but they need the right strategy.
+For many of our customers and partners, growing their startups to their full potential requires them to move up-market.
 They need a startup sales strategy that targets big companies, so the startups land bigger deal sizes and become market leaders.
 But what are the first steps as you build this enterprise-focused startup sales strategy?

 To do this you need to know your market.
 Who are you selling to?
 What is their profile?
 What problem do they have?
 Then you need to become a thought leader not in your tech, but about the problems your target buyers have!

 What are the barriers to entry for others to come into your space and beat you?
 Does this change depending on what market you are in?
 Can you change your business model to create a “moat” so that it becomes harder for others to compete with you?